This course covers three rather distinct topics, though properly understanding each is critically important for managing Linux systems:

 If you have thoughts or suggestions for this course, please contact Cloud Academy at firstname.lastname@example.org.

-Using conditional statements (if-else) in Linux scripts
+Using user inputs and arithmetic in Linux scripts

 David taught high school for twenty years, worked as a Linux system administrator for five years, and has been writing since he could hold a crayon between his fingers.
 His childhood bedroom wall has since been repainted.